dylants/generator-price-finder-site/README.md

 $ yo price-finder-site
 ```

-Follow the prompts to create the new Site, along with a unit and e2e test.
-This will generate the files and most of their content, but some tweaking is
+Answer the questions, and once complete the generator will create the following files:

+* `lib/sites/<site-name>.js`
+* `test/unit/sites/<site-name>-test.js`
+* `test/e2e/<site-name>-uris-test.js`

+The attempt here is to generate not only the files, but most of the content
+necessary to use the site within `price-finder`.
+But know that your job is not
-still required.
-Be sure to look through the files generated and update accordingly.
+complete!
+Please look through the files created and add selectors, update
+any incorrect information, and add test data.
+Running the unit and end to end
+tests should answer any questions on if the code is working correctly.